-What are the symptoms & stages of healing?
+What are the symptoms and stages of healing?

 Fever blisters usually pass through multiple stages as noted by Mayo Clinic: